mrocklin/blog/_posts/work/2018-12-12-gpu-python-challenges.md

 ---
 layout: post
-title: Opportunities and Challenges of GPU-enabled PyData
-tagline: First impressions of GPUs in the PyData stack
+title: First Impressions of GPUs and PyData
+tagline: Opportunities and challenges to integrating GPUs into traditional data science workloads
 category: work
-draft: true
 tags: [Programming, Python, scipy, dask]
 theme: twitter
 ---
 {% include JB/setup %}

-I recently [moved from Anaconda to NVIDIA](../../../2018/11/26/joining-nvidia) within the RAPIDS team, building a PyData-friendly GPU-enabled data science stack.
+I recently [moved from Anaconda to NVIDIA](../../../2018/11/26/joining-nvidia) within the RAPIDS team, which is building a PyData-friendly GPU-enabled data science stack.
 For my first week I explored some of the current challenges of working with GPUs in the PyData ecosystem.
 This post shares my first impressions and also outlines plans for near-term work.

 First, lets start with the value proposition of GPUs, significant speed increases over traditional CPUs.